- How is prostate cancer treated?

 Cryosurgery for prostate cancer

 Cryosurgery is sometimes used to treat early stage prostate cancer by freezing the cells with cold metal probes (hollow needles).
-It is used only for prostate cancer that has not spread, but it may not be a good option for men with large prostate glands.
+Most doctors do not use cryosurgery as the first treatment for prostate cancer, but it is sometimes an option if the cancer has come back after other treatments.
+It may not be a good option for men with large prostate glands.

-The probes are placed through the skin between the anus and the scrotum.
-This method requires spinal or epidural anesthesia (where the lower half of your body is numbed) or general anesthesia (where you are asleep).
+The doctor uses transrectal ultrasound (TRUS) to guide the probes into the prostate through the skin between the anus and the scrotum.
 Cold gases are then passed through the probes, which creates ice balls that destroy the prostate gland.

 You may need to stay in the hospital for a day, but many patients can leave the same day.